 Allstate Financial Services’ rapid growth has not been without consequences.
 There have been approximately 3 state and self-regulatory body disclosure events; that is, final and formal proceedings initiated by a regulatory authority (e.g., a state or federal securities agency like the U.S. Securities and Exchange Commission (SEC) or self-regulatory body like the Financial Industry Regulatory Authority (FINRA) and the North American Securities Administrators Association (NASAA) for a violation(s) of investment-related rules or regulations.
 In addition, there have been hundreds of customer complaints filed against Allstate Financial Services for misconduct by its securities sales and investment advisory representatives that are not reported by the firm on its Central Depository Record.

-We have reported and written about these regulatory problems and customer complaints over many years.
+We have reported and written about these regulatory problems and customer complaints for many years.
 Allstate Financial Services is a repeat offender: there are over 3 FINRA-reported proceedings citing the firm with one form of supervisory lapses or another.

-Allstate Financial Services has been repeatedly censured, warned, and fined multi-millions of dollars for its own misconduct and failure to supervise its army of financial advisors.
+Allstate Financial Services has been repeatedly censured, warned, and fined millions of dollars for its own misconduct and failure to supervise its army of financial advisors.
 A few of the notable FINRA Sanctions for its Supervisory Failures are below:

 Allstate Financial Services Censured and Fined for Multiple Systemic Problems Related to Emails and Client Accounts

-Brief Overview: Without admitting or denying the findings, the firm consented to the sanctions and to the entry of findings that due to five systemic problems, the firm failed to supervise certain communications and transactions, retain certain records, and provide customers with certain required notices and information.
 The findings stated that the firm omitted approximately 3,500 secondary email accounts from the list of email accounts that the firm monitored. as a result, the firm did not review approximately 44 million emails, which included approximately 11,000 emails with customers or otherwise relating to the firm’s securities business, nor did the firm retain the emails relating to its securities business or consolidated reports, which was against its retention policy.
-The findings also found that the firm’s records for customer accounts holding mutual funds and variable products were missing or incomplete, so it could not determine whether recommendations were suitable for those customers.
-FINRA also found that the firm paid commissions in connection with securities transactions to unregistered persons who either were previously registered with the firm or at the time worked for affiliated insurance companies.

 Allstate Financial Services Censured and Fined for Late Filings, including Reportable Customer Complaints